-In April 2013, Ribble Trust teamed up with Natural England’s Catchment Sensitive Farming team to deliver farm advice and training in the Ribble Catchment in order to reduce the amount of diffuse pollution entering rivers from farms with a view to improving bathing water standards and water quality for shellfish at the coast.
+Our collaborative programme with Natural England’s Catchment Sensitive Farming team is now entering it’s sixth year.
+During that time we have delivered advice and training to well over 50 farms the Ribble Catchment in order to reduce the amount of diffuse pollution entering rivers, with a view to improving bathing water standards and water quality for shellfish at the coast.

-Using the Environment Agency’s Ribble Faecal Indicator Organism Budget Study, priority areas were identified.
-Ribble Trust’s target area was in addition to those being covered by Natural England, demonstrating that working together can have a greater impact and achieve more positive results on a wider scale.
+Using our GIS database, we are prioritising farms around the Clitheroe area in addition to those being covered Natural England, demonstrating that working together can have a greater impact and achieve more positive results on a wider scale.

 - Excluding livestock from rivers and streams to prevent direct faecal matter inputs